life-itself/web3/notes/neo-metallism.md

 ### P2: Bitcoin is a better alternative to gold

 If we accept that the Gold Standard is a good idea for either or both of these reasons, then the next step is to consider bitcoin as an alternative asset to peg currency two.
 Again, there are two underlying claims here.
-First we must argue that Bitcoin can function as well as gold, before going further and arguing that in fact it functions better.
+First we must argue that bitcoin can function as well as gold, before going further and arguing that in fact it functions better.

 ####  P2a: Bitcoin is like gold

-The most important manner in which Bitcoin must be claimed to be akin to gold is that it also serves the three functions of a currency[^10].
+The most important manner in which bitcoin must be claimed to be akin to gold is that it also serves the three functions of a currency[^10].

 1. It can be a _unit of account_ in that it’s a standard and divisible unit of measurement of market value (i.e. it can be used to signal what something is worth).
 2. It can be a _medium of exchange_ in that we can use it as an intermediary instrument to transact for goods and services.
 3. And it can act as a _store of value_ in that it (at least ideally) retains its purchasing power over time, such that we can retrieve the value of our investment at a later date without making a significant loss[^11].
-Similarly, Bitcoin is said to share three other important characteristics with gold.:
+Similarly, bitcoin is said to share three other important characteristics with gold.:

 1. _Scarcity_: Bitcoin is artificially scarce, just as gold is naturally scarce.
-There is a hard limit of 21 million coins baked into Bitcoin’s design.
+There is a hard limit of 21 million coins baked into bitcoin’s design.
 This makes it inherently _deflationary_, just like gold.
 2. _Universality_: Bitcoin shares gold’s “universality” due to  its prominence in the crypto sphere.
-Just as gold is the standout element suited to peg currency to, so Bitcoin is the only standout cryptocurrency due to it being the original and most prominent.
+Just as gold is the standout element suited to peg currency to, so bitcoin is the only standout cryptocurrency due to it being the original and most prominent.
-3. _Fair initial distribution:_ The lack of overarching controller or owner means there was a “fair” distribution mechanism for Bitcoin.
+3. _Fair initial distribution:_ The lack of overarching controller or owner means there was a “fair” distribution mechanism for bitcoin.
 It rewarded early finders and investors in the same way as natural distribution of gold rewarded those who initially unearthed it.

 #### P2b: Bitcoin functions better than gold